ddx32/portfolio-web/public/_cv.md

 ### Summary

 I'm a web developer and designer focusing on frontend technologies.
-Working as a freelancer for individuals and small businesses I typically design, develop and deploy complete custom websites from the bottom up.
+Working as a freelancer for individuals and small organizations I typically design, develop and deploy complete custom websites from the bottom up.

 ------